iamshakkib/clonenetflix/README.md

 2. Run it on any IDE (I prefer IntelliJ even you could run it on VScode).

-3. Swagger UI is used so when it will run on port 7777 the swagger api documentation will be available.
-For your I am pasting the link :- http://localhost:7777/swagger-ui.html#
+3. Swagger UI is used so when the application will run on port 7777 the swagger api documentation will be available.
+For you, I have pasted the link :- http://localhost:7777/swagger-ui.html#

 4. Exception Handled using wrapper of springboot AOP @ControllerAdvice for exceptions.